 At altr, we often talk about the good effective user experience design can do.
-With many of our engineer-founded clients, a rethink of a product’s user experience can take it from good to great.
-But in certain industries, we may not talk enough about how a poor user experience isn’t just suboptimal, it can be dangerous.
+With many of our engineering-founded clients, a rethink of a product’s user experience can take it from good to great.
+But in certain industries, we may not talk enough about how a poor user experience isn’t just suboptimal, but dangerous.

 This past week WBUR’s Common Health reported on how gag orders are constraining physician feedback on the usability of some of one of the most widely used electronic health records, and that usability issues on those systems are putting patients at risk.
 The WBUR report followed an earlier Kaiser Health News and Fortune investigation on how interoperability problems, incomplete updates, and poorly designed user experiences have, according to Fortune “created a host of largely unacknowledged patient safety risks… patient deaths, serious injuries, and near misses—thousands of them—tied to software glitches, user errors, or other flaws.”

 As WBUR reported, it’s estimated that between 1 and 2 percent of medical malpractice cases “involve some problem with electronic health records” and according to Darrell Ranum, a VP at The Doctors Company, “That’s probably the tip of the iceberg.”
 Common prescriptions are hidden among a universe of potential scripts, metric and standard units of weight are confused, and complexity has turned physicians’ focus from the patients they are treating to the software they are using.

 Many of these problems result from the types of issues we deal with every day: from non-intuitive flows to problems with information hierarchy and prioritization.
 In short, they are the result of designing a product only against a set of functional requirements instead of seeking to understand and then designing in support of users’ actual workflows.